ccallawa/alyvix_doc/getting_started/windows_start_button.rst

    Editor with the option ``-f start-test``, :ref:`the resulting file <test_case_data_format_top>` will be called :file:`start-test.alyvix`.

 #.
-In the panel at the bottom left, change the name of our **test case object**
+In the Selector panel at the bottom left, change the name of our **test case object**
    :rawhtml:`<a href="../glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`
    from the default name :guilabel:`VisualObject1` to a new one like :guilabel:`PressStartButton`:

    .. image:: images/as_rename_object.png
       :class: image-with-border
-      :alt: The start button test case in Alyvix Editor
+      :alt: The start button test case in Alyvix Selector

 #.
 Using the |bar-icon| icon, drag the new test case object and drop it into the Scripting panel
    marked :bbutton:`Script: MAIN`.